salesforce/lwc-rfcs/text/0000-cookie-consent-component.md

 # Unresolved questions

-- Naming for the directive can be changed.
+- Naming for the component can be changed.
-- Some exposed APIs can be removed in future
+- Some exposed APIs can be removed or added in future.
-- Future changes may be required based on Locker developments
+- Future functionality changes may be required based on Locker developments.